-Ubon Ratchathani has got many activities and some great nightlife, but if you enjoy visiting temples, there is a vast array to choose from just in the town center.
-We definitely recommend checking out Wat Phra That Nong Bua (วัดพระธาตุหนองบัว).
-We often get bored of visiting temples but this one was worth a visit!
+Ubon Ratchathani has many activities and some great nightlife, but if you enjoy visiting temples, there’s quite a few to choose from just in the town center.
+Wat Phra That Nong Bua (วัดพระธาตุหนองบัว) is the most unique and impressive.

 What is at the temple>

 Chedi – Standing in the middle of the temple grounds is a 56-meter high pagoda called ‘Sri Maha Pho Chedi’.
 It is unique in the fact that it has a square base and shaped like a pyramid.
 Its design was inspired by the Mahabodhi temple in Bodh Gaya, India, where the Buddha is claimed to have reached enlightenment.

 It has an enchanting white and gold design and the architecture inside is just as fascinating.
 In the middle of the chedi, the original one sits with a Buddha statue meditating on each of the four sides.

 Outside, there are four smaller stupas by each corner of the main chedi, also painted in white and gold.

 Wiharn – Inside the ubosot or ordination hall, a reclining Buddha lays on a high platform with eight smaller Buddha statues meditating below.
 This building is also designed using intricate architecture with detailed golden leaves on the pillars.

 Naga – Just outside the main grounds is this green and red naga serpent which adds to the charm of the temple.